 Social & Economic Benefits

-Wind energy is providing economic benefits to local communities
+Wind energy is providing social and economic benefits and diversifying communities across Canada

 - Host communities are realizing significant economic and social benefits through new municipal tax revenues, plus stable income for farmers and landowners from land lease agreements.

 - Wind energy is creating new high-value jobs, providing employment opportunities for local trades-people and contractors as well as full-time permanent jobs once the wind farm is operational.

 - Wind energy projects bring direct investment in the form of contracts for materials and services and infusion of dollars to local businesses.

 - Developers are establishing innovative ways to provide additional social and economic benefits and support community partnerships (e.g. voluntary Community Benefits Program / Community Vibrancy Funds).